kgc00/expo/docs/pages/faq/react-native-vector-icon-usage.md

 ### Android

-Add the following to `android/app/build.gradle` ( NOT android/build.gradle ).
-Adding this to the end of the file is fine:
+Add the following to `android/app/build.gradle`.
+It's fine to add this snippet to the end of the file:

 ```java
 apply from: "../../node_modules/react-native-vector-icons/fonts.gradle"
 ```

-This line tells android studio's `gradle` to include the icon sets you'll be using, similar to step 2 in the iOS setup.
+This line tells `Gradle` to include the icon sets you'll be using, similar to step 2 in the iOS setup.
 If you'd like to only include some icon sets, like FontAwesome and EvilIcons, add this instead:

 ```java
 project.ext.vectoricons = [